hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 ## Coordinator Remote

-The Simulator remote is a poweful addition to the Coordinator.
+The Simulator remote is a powerful addition to the Coordinator.
 The Coordinator takes care of a lot of things such as copying Hazelcast to the remote machines, starting members, clients and running tests.
-The problem is that the Coordinator command line interface is very monolythic.
+The problem is that the Coordinator command line interface is very monolithic.

-To open up the Coordinator, the commane `coordinator-remote` is added.
+To open up the Coordinator, the command `coordinator-remote` is added.
 To give some impressions:

 ```
 coordinator-remote worker-start --count 2